Mapuche kunstinstallatie

 In collaboration with Mapuche communities

 From 8 November the Wereldmuseum Leiden, in collaboration with the Mapuche communities (EPEW Collective and Stichting FOLIL), presents the art installation Fillke Pewma.
 For the Mapuche, dreams are a source of knowledge and connection with ancestors and the future.
 The installation combines textiles, wood and photographs from the museum's collection, transformed into new dreamscapes.
-In addition to the installation, there will be workshops and a public lecture on photography, textiles, restoration and reciprocity.
-This programme has been made possible in collaboration with Sheffield University, Kaikoesie Foundation and Indigenous Knowledge Centre (IKC).

 Installation Filke Pewma (Dreams)